-So you have an ISO file that you want it on a USB flash drive or some other USB storage devices.
+So, you have an ISO file that you want to burn it onto a USB flash drive or some other USB storage devices.
 What would you do to burn an ISO to USB or copy this ISO file to USB drive?
 Actually, burning ISO to USB drive is not difficult at all.
 You only need to make clear what you want to do – either burn ISO to USB hard drive or copy ISO to USB flash drive.
 Burning ISO to USB drive is quite similar to burning ISO to DVD disc, while copying ISO to USB flash drive is a little bit different.
-The below solutions would show you how to burn ISO to USB drive in details.
+Firstly, we will show you how to burn ISO to USB drive with ISO to USB copier:

 You could directly copy ISO to USB drive to save ISO image files on a USB drive or transfer ISO image file from one computer to another.

 Follow the below steps to learn how to directly copy ISO file to USB drive:

 - Plug USB flash drive into USB port.
 Computer would automatically detect it and install USB drive if it’s not installed.
 Make sure your USB flash drive gets enough space for storing ISO image file.

 - Locate source ISO image file, right click it and then select “Send to” option to send it to removable disk.

 - Or directly copy source ISO image file and then paste it to USB flash drive.

 In this way, you could copy both video and data ISO image files to USB drive freely.

 Part 2: Burn ISO to USB Drive with Leawo DVD Creator